-House Bill 21-1162, also known as the Plastic Pollution Reduction Act, would reduce plastic use in the state of Colorado by prohibiting food establishments from distributing Styrofoam food containers and banning single-use plastic carryout bags by January and September 2022, respectively.
-The original bill would have striked preemption (a current Colorado state law that prohibits local governments from setting their own bans on plastic), though this portion was stricken in order to keep the bill alive beyond the House Finance Committee.
-Despite this loss, HB 21-1162 still stands to make a significant difference in Colorado’s plastic use.
-If passed, the plastic bag ban would take full effect in 2022, at which point customers may purchase recycled paper bags at point of sale for 10 cents, providing incentive to bring reusable bags.
+House Bill 21-1162, also known as the Plastic Pollution Reduction Act, reduces plastic use in the state of Colorado by prohibiting food establishments from distributing Styrofoam food containers and banning single-use plastic carryout bags by January and September 2022, respectively.
+The bill also struck preemption from Colorado legislation and allows counties to further reduce plastic use through bans and restrictions.
+The plastic bag ban took full effect in 2022, at which point customers may purchase recycled paper bags at point of sale for 10 cents, providing incentive to bring reusable bags.
 Sixty percent of bag fee revenues will be given to the municipality to be used towards initiatives like recycling, composting, or waste diversion programs, as well as related outreach and education.

 What’s So Bad About Plastic Anyway?